Sasruthi/Meeting_summarizer/README.md

 Introduction:

 In today's digital landscape, Natural Language Processing (NLP) has emerged as a transformative technology, enabling machines to understand and interact with human language.
-Our project, titled "Intelligent Question-Answering Chatbot," harnesses the power of NLP to develop a sophisticated conversational agent capable of answering user questions in real-time.
-By leveraging state-of-the-art NLP models and techniques, our chatbot aims to provide accurate and insightful responses across a wide range of topics and domains.
+"Intelligent Question-Answering Chatbot," harnesses the power of NLP to develop a sophisticated conversational agent capable of answering user questions in real-time.
+By leveraging state-of-the-art NLP models and techniques,  chatbot aims to provide accurate and insightful responses across a wide range of topics and domains.

 Objective:

-The primary objective of our project is to design and implement a robust question-answering chatbot using NLP.
+The primary objective is to design and implement a robust question-answering chatbot using NLP.
 Key goals include:

 Developing an efficient NLP pipeline for processing user queries and extracting relevant information.
 Integrating advanced NLP models, such as BERT or GPT, to understand context and generate accurate responses.
 Building a user-friendly interface for seamless interaction with the chatbot.
 Evaluating the performance of the chatbot in terms of accuracy, response time, and user satisfaction.

 Approach:

-This approach involves several phases, including data collection, model selection, development, and evaluation.
-We will begin by gathering a diverse dataset of questions and answers across different domains.
-Next, we will explore and select appropriate NLP models based on their performance and suitability for the task.
-We will then develop the chatbot using modern software engineering principles, ensuring scalability, reliability, and maintainability.
-Finally, we will conduct thorough evaluations to assess the chatbot's performance and iterate on our approach as needed.
+This approach involves several phases, including data collection, model selection, development, and evaluation.This project is began by gathering a diverse dataset of questions and answers across different domains.
+Next explore and select appropriate NLP models based on their performance and suitability for the task, then develop the chatbot using modern software engineering principles, ensuring scalability, reliability, and maintainability.
+Finally, conduct thorough evaluations to assess the chatbot's performance and iterate on the approach as needed.

 Expected Outcomes: